Shelley Duvall: 1970–1976: Discovery by Robert Altman and breakthrough

 On April Fool's Day 1970, Duvall was hosting a party in Houston for her artist boyfriend, Bernard Sampson, when three crew members in town for Brewster McCloud (1970) pre-production arrived.
 Intrigued by Duvall's offbeat looks and hyper-enthusiasm, they invited her to pitch Bernard’s paintings the next day to "art patrons".
 In a surreptitious casting call led by Robert Altman, Bert Remsen, and Lou Adler, they asked her to be part of the feature instead.
-Altman reflected on casting Shelley: "I was really quite mean to her, as I thought she was an actress.
+Altman reflected on casting Duvall: "I was really quite mean to her, as I thought she was an actress.
 But she wasn’t kidding; that was her.
 She was an untrained, truthful person.
 She was very raw in Brewster but quite magic."
 Filmed in the summer of 1970, Duvall appeared in the film as Suzanne Davis, an Astrodome tour guide and the free-spirited love interest to Bud Cort's reclusive Brewster.
 After filming ended Duvall left Texas for the first time flying across the country with duties to promote the film, appearing in several publications and photoshoots such as Vogue and Show Magazine.
 Though not an immediate success, the film was received positively and brought attention to Duvall.
 Beatrice Loayza of The Atlantic believes her character "would've seemed innocuous enough were it not for the actor's hypnotic charms".

 Following Brewster McCloud, Duvall became a protégé of Altman.
 Her first commercial success came with playing the supporting character of an unsatisfied mail-order bride in McCabe & Mrs. Miller, released in 1971.
 It was received negatively upon release but has retrospectively been acclaimed, and it is Duvall's first film to enter the United States National Film Registry.
 Her leading role as Keechie, the forlorn daughter of a convict, in Thieves Like Us followed three years later in 1974.
 Her experience in Thieves Like Us made her realize she wanted to take acting seriously.
 Duvall reflected on this turning point: “Until then it had been a piece of cake.
 Then I began realizing about technique, began learning, began being a little scared."